seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 What devil art thou, that dost torment me thus?
-This torture should be roar’d in dismal hell.
+This torture should be roar'd in dismal hell.
-Hath Romeo slain himself? say thou but ‘I,’
+Hath Romeo slain himself? say thou but 'I,'
-And that bare vowel ‘I’ shall poison more
+And that bare vowel 'I' shall poison more
 Than the death-darting eye of cockatrice:
 I am not I, if there be such an I;
-Or those eyes shut, that make thee answer ‘I.’
+Or those eyes shut, that make thee answer 'I.'
-If he be slain, say ‘I’; or if not, no:
+If he be slain, say 'I'; or if not, no:
 Brief sounds determine of my weal or woe.

 **Nurse**
-I saw the wound, I saw it with mine eyes,–
+I saw the wound, I saw it with mine eyes,--
-God save the mark!–here on his manly breast:
+God save the mark!--here on his manly breast:
 A piteous corse, a bloody piteous corse;
-Pale, pale as ashes, all bedaub’d in blood,
+Pale, pale as ashes, all bedaub'd in blood,
 All in gore-blood; I swounded at the sight.

 **JULIET**
 O, break, my heart! poor bankrupt, break at once!
-To prison, eyes, ne’er look on liberty!
+To prison, eyes, ne'er look on liberty!
 Vile earth, to earth resign; end motion here;
 And thou and Romeo press one heavy bier!